A Geometry-based Stochastic Wireless Channel Model using Channel Images: Channel Image Generation

 \item {Delay}: Similarly, the delay values are normalized by the LOS delay using Eq.~\ref{eq:dly}

-Considering that delay values are relatively small compared to other feature data, we multiply them by a sufficiently large scalar value---$10^7$. \item{Link state}: To take into account the link state of the first arrival path, for a very small value $\epsilon$ ($0<\epsilon\ll1$), the link state values are sampled from uniform distributions, which are $U (1-\epsilon, 1)$ for LOS and $U(-1, -1+\epsilon)$ for NLOS, respectively. \end{itemize}
+Considering that delay values are relatively small compared to other feature data, we multiply them by a sufficiently large scalar value---$10^7$. \item{Link state}: The link state values of the first arrival path are sampled from uniform distributions, which are $U (1-\epsilon, 1)$ for LOS and $U(-1, -1+\epsilon)$ for NLOS, respectively, for a very small value $\epsilon$ ($0<\epsilon\ll1$), \end{itemize}

 We do not consider angles relative to the LOS directions because this processing might not be invertible under certain conditions.
-For example, when the conditional variables are the 2D distance between a transmitter and receiver and the height of a receiver, the AOD and AOA are not recoverable from angles relative LOS directions.
+For example, when the conditional variables are the 2D distance between a TX and RX and the height of a RX, the AOD and AOA are not recoverable from angles relative to LOS directions.

 The Min-Max scaling for each feature data is given as the following: